-And the Inner Other
+Creativity and the Inner Other

 Symbolical creative work can be an indispensable tool to anyone who takes the inner journey seriously.

+The practical approach: Simple guidance will be given, drawing upon our current state of mind.
+Starting with what comes to us, we allow it to develop and unfold.
+No previous artistic experience of any kind is required.
 An ordinary everyday space must become extraordinary.
 By preparing the workspace and engaging with the creative material the night before, a message is sent to our inner selves that there will be a happening of some sorts.
 To this end, participants will receive suggestions on how to be prepared.
 The benefit of working online is that one is able to work within one’s own private space, yet is contained and guided by another, while simultaneously sharing the space and the energy with others.

 The theoretical approach: The foundational principle in this approach is the creative space, a physical as well as psychological space.
 We will explore the psychological creative space as a containing space, its unfolding content and how it may be meaningful.
 The natural tendency of the unconscious to restore equilibrium in creative work will be discussed, together with its symbolic function.
 Objectivity and relating assists us in inviting the content of the work into our real lived lives.
-Medicinal stories from around the world will be used to demonstrate these characteristics of the creative process.
+Old stories or fairytales from around the world will be used to demonstrate these characteristics of the creative process.